Dream Dreams and See Visions Joel 2:28-32

 . . . and I will not hide my face any more from them, when I pour out my Spirit upon the house of Israel, says the Lord GOD.”
 Ez 39:29;

-This does not seem to be for the moral transformation of the people, it is not providing a deeper or more intimate knowledge of God.
-Rather to dream and have visions provide that ecstatic experience of prophecy.
+This does not signify the moral transformation of the people, nor a deeper or more intimate knowledge of God.
+Rather, dreaming and having visions is the provision of the ecstatic experience of prophecy.

 And he said, “Hear my words: If there is a prophet among you, I the LORD make myself known to him in a vision, I speak with him in a dream.
 Num.
 12:6